Fatehabad district: Jat Sikh period

+British raj

-In November 1884, the Sirsa district was abolished and Sirsa tahsil after the distribution of villages was formed.
+In November 1884, the Sirsa district was created and the same was abolished in 1886 due to less revenue collection and Sirsa tahsil after the distribution of villages was formed.
 In 1889, 15 villages forming a detached block known as Budhlada were transferred form Kaithal tahsil to Fatehabad tahsil.
 The Barwala tahsil containing 139 villages was abolished with effect from 1 January 1891 and its area was distributed between 3 contiguous tahsils; 13 villages going to Hansi, 24 to Hissar and 102 to Fatehabad.
 At the same time 13 villages were transferred from Hissar tahsil to Bhiwani tahsil and a sub-tahsil was established at Tohana in Fatehabad tahsil.
 In 1923, the Tohana sub-tahsil was transferred from Fatehabad to Hissar tahsil.
 In 1972, Tohana sub-tahsil was upgraded to tahsil.
 Two sub-tahsils, one at Ratia of tahsil of Fatehabad and other at Adampur of Hissar tahsil were created in 1979.
 By the end of 1978, the Hissar district comprised 486 villages, divided between tahsils of Fatehabad (166); Hissar (115), Hansi (119) and Tohana (86).

+Formation of Fatehabad district

 Fatehabad came into existence as a full-fledged district with effect from 15 July 1997, now having three sub-divisions, three tahsils and three sub-tahsils.